arsalan4work/Physical-AI-Humanoid-Robotics-TextBook-Hackathon/README.md

 # Hackathon I — Physical AI & Humanoid Robotics Textbook

-Welcome to the **Physical AI & Humanoid Robotics Textbook** project, created as part of the Panaversity Hackathon.
+Welcome to the **Physical AI & Humanoid Robotics Textbook** project, created as part of the GIAIC Hackathon.
 This AI-native textbook represents a revolutionary approach to robotics education, combining cutting-edge technology with comprehensive learning resources.

 ## 🎯 Project Overview

 This hackathon project aims to create a comprehensive, AI-native textbook for Physical AI and Humanoid Robotics.
-The project embodies Panaversity's vision of AI-driven education and collaborative development using state-of-the-art tools and methodologies.
+The project embodies GIAIC's vision of AI-driven education and collaborative development using state-of-the-art tools and methodologies.

 ### Key Features
 - **Docusaurus-powered Book**: Interactive, searchable, and responsive textbook platform